timothypao/Database-Project/README.md

 # Database-Project
 IBCITC Database Project using SQL

-In this project, you will design and implement a database according to the below scenario and requirements.
-The completed assignment will also be presented in a written report.

 # Case Scenario
 IBC International Training Center (IBCITC) is a training organization located in Texas.
 It is establishing the most comprehensive learning resource for multiple training programs, such as